Start a New Org

 Procedure for New Student Organizations

-The New Student Org Recognition Process for Fal 2020 will begin on Wednesady, August 19th, 2020 and close on Friday, September 25th, 2020.
-During this time frame, students interested in starting a new Student Organization must complete all of the following steps:
+The New Student Org Recognition Process for Spring 2021 will begin on Monday, January 25th.
+After this date, students interested in starting a new Student Organization must complete all of the following steps:

 Step 1.
 View the Starting a New Student Organization Presentation